R1CKYS3NS31/R1CKYS3NS31/README.md

-- 👋 Hi, I’m @DERRICKSONNDAMBUKI
+- 👋 Hi, I’m @RICKY_SENSEI
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning kotlin
 - 💞️ I’m looking to collaborate on kotlin
-- 📫 How to reach me ...
+- 📫 How to reach me ...twitter: @ricky0five

 <!---
 DERRICKSONNDAMBUKI/DERRICKSONNDAMBUKI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.